 Cloning a repository will create a local copy of the repository being cloned by this action.

-It opens the repository and all committed logs will be shown with abstract message associated with them, committed user and the time elapsed when the commit was done (Refer figure).
+It opens the repository and all committed logs will be shown with an abstract message associated with them, committed user, and the time elapsed when the commit was done (Refer figure).
 Also, the details like Author, date are shown at the bottom in the commit section.

 By clicking the ‘Diff’ tab comparison can be made with respect to the previous commit as shown in the figure.

 This action of committing and then pushing the given code to a remote repository is divided into two operations:

 |This represents all existing files that were edited after the last commit|

 |This represents files which are removed after the last commit|